-If you think back over your life, you will discover that there were times when you succeeded against the odds, so take a walk down memory lane and recall your past victories and remember just how great you felt when you succeeded.
+If you think back over your life, you will discover that there were times when you succeeded against the odds, so take a walk down memory lane recall your past victories, and remember just how great you felt when you succeeded.

-Now, any time you feel a twinge of fear, just remember how good you felt those times when you overcame your fears and allow that motivation to carry you forward.
+Now, any time you feel a twinge of fear, remember how good you felt when you overcame your fears and allow that motivation to carry you forward.

 - Focus on the Evidence – It is very important that you keep track of your progress when you are working towards your goal.
 Doing this not only helps you to see how far you’ve come but also serves as a motivator in times of discouragement.

 If you’re trying to achieve a specific weight, go into your closet and take a look at the clothes that are now too big for you.
 Focusing on the evidence will provide all the motivation you need.

 - Be Positive – When you set a goal, there is no place for negativity.
 Try your utmost to maintain a positive attitude throughout the pursuit of your goal.
 Instead of focusing on the negative things that can prevent you from achieving your goal, concentrate on all the things that can go right.

 If, for example, your goal is to become a successful entrepreneur, don’t soak up stories of failed small businesses, instead, immerse yourself in the success stories of entrepreneurs such as Sir Richard Branson, Bill Gates, Steve Jobs, Martha Stewart, John D Rockefeller, Henry Ford, and Ben Franklin.

 - Learn From Your Mistakes – Albert Einstein said:

 “The definition of insanity is doing the same thing over and over again and expecting different results”.